Lesson 6: ml5.js Serial

 • While new ML frameworks like TensorFlow Lite are designed specifically for mobile and low-resource devices, the community is still small with commensurately few examples.
 And, again, running a model directly on Arduino increases training, testing, and iterating complexity.
 We should start simply and grow outward!

-In this first lesson, we will use p5.js to capture a real-time web cam stream and ml5.js to recognize objects in that stream—specifically the human body and key body parts therein.
+In this section, we will use p5.js to capture a real-time webcam stream and ml5.js to recognize objects in that stream—specifically the human body and key body parts therein.

 [